How To Feed A Loon

 Tips for Making a Perfect Peach Pie

-The great thing about this pie is it’s not complicated and practically foolproof.
-But, here are a few tips to make sure you make the best peach pie that will rival the best pie shop in Georgia!
+The great thing about this pie is that it’s not complicated and practically foolproof.
+But here are a few tips to make sure you make the best peach pie that will rival the best pie shop in Georgia!

 Use Fresh and Ripe Peaches – Fresh and ripe peaches are essential for a delicious peach pie.
 Look for peaches that are fragrant, slightly soft to the touch, and have a deep yellow or orange color.